 - A brief report to the donor of contributions, expenditures, accomplishments and impact on student life of fund expenditures shall be prepared under the supervision of the ODEI director at the end of each semester.

-COVID-19 Update: During the 2020-2021 academic year, proposals for new projects will not be solicited from the campus community.
-Instead, postponed and previously approved projects from spring 2020 will retain their funding offers for this academic year.
-Proposals for new projects are expected to be solicited in fall 2021.
+During the 2021-22 academic year, proposals for new projects will not be solicited from the campus community.
+Instead, regularly occurring major projects (i.e. LGBTQ+ History Month, LGBTQ+ Health Awareness Week, Trans Day of Visibility, etc.) will receive their usual funding support, and remaining funds will be provided for LGBTQ+ student organizations to engage with virtual professional development opportunities.
+Proposals for new projects are expected to be solicited in summer 2022.